zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	Credentials:
 	  Hash NTLM: aaaaaaaaaaaaaaaaaaaaaaaaaaa

-The last one could be used to perform a golden ticket attack.
+The last one could be used to perform a <b>golden ticket attack</b>.

 ### Compromise corpdc